Regression Discontinuity Design with Potentially Many Covariates: Introduction

 For point estimation on the causal effect parameter identified by the RDD, we consider the Lasso estimator and its post-selection estimator based on the local linear regression (i.e., eq.
 (2) of CCFT).
-To the best of our knowledge, such a combination of the localization using kernel weights and $\ell_{1}$-penalization to deal with high-dimensional covariates is novel in the literature.
-Indeed this combination is particularly relevant for the RDD analysis, where the effective sample size would be typically small due to the localization so that the effect of dimensionality of covariates becomes severer.
-Theoretically, we derive the $\ell_{1}$-risk properties of our ``local Lasso'' estimators and its post-selection version.
+The combination of localization using kernel weights and $\ell_{1}$-penalization to deal with high-dimensional covariates is particularly relevant for the RDD analysis, where the effective sample size would be typically small due to the localization so that the effect of dimensionality of covariates becomes severer.
+Theoretically, we derive the $\ell_{1}$-risk properties of our local Lasso estimator and its post-selection version.
 Practically, based on our simulation study, we recommend the CCFT estimator after selecting covariates by the $\ell_{1}$-penalization even for a relatively small number of covariates, which exhibits desirable MSE properties and stability across different setups.

 For inference, we propose to select covariates with the local Lasso.
 We show that the inference based on the selected covariates can be implemented in the same manner as in CCFT.
-We also show under which circumstances our approach can lead to improved efficiency.
-Our simulation results demonstrate that the post-selection confidence interval exhibits robust performances in terms of both coverages and lengths, even for a relatively small number of covariates.
+We also show that when the effect of the additional covariates on the potential outcomes with or without treatment is invariant, our approach can lead to improved efficiency at the cost of an additional sparsity condition.
+This sparsity condition is trivially satisfied when the set of active covariates is unknown but fixed.
+Our simulation results demonstrate that our post-selection confidence interval exhibits robust performances in terms of both coverages and lengths, even for a relatively small number of covariates.